Transylvania University: Student life

-Before beginning classes, first year students take part in an orientation week and various community building exercises including long standing traditions, such as the first-year serenade and greet line.
+Before beginning classes, first-year students participate in an orientation week and various community-building exercises, including long-standing traditions, such as the first-year serenade and greet line.
 The serenade divides the class in two for a fun sing-off.
-The greet line starts as a large arch made up of every member of the first-year class (and various faculty, staff and campus student leaders).
-Every member of the line goes down and shakes hands with all other members, introducing themselves along the way.
+The greeting line starts as a large arch comprising every member of the first-year class (and various faculty, staff, and campus student leaders).
+Every line member goes down and shakes hands with all other members, introducing themselves along the way.

 There is a week-long celebration of Halloween by students known as "Raf Week" in honor of the 19th-century botanist, inventor, and Transylvania professor Constantine Rafinesque.
-The university ends October with a unique combination of activities including a lottery for four students to win the chance to spend the night in Rafinesque's tomb.
+The university ends October with a unique combination of activities, including a lottery for four students to win the chance to spend the night in Rafinesque's tomb.
 The steps of Old Morrison are lined with pumpkins carved by students, faculty, staff, and members of the community around Halloween for what is called Pumpkinmania.
-In honor of Professor Rafinesque, the grab-and-go dining space in the Campus Center is named the "Rafskeller" – a pun on the word Rathskeller.
+In honor of Professor Rafinesque, the grab-and-go dining space in the Campus Center is named the "Rafskeller"—a pun on the word Rathskeller.

-Transylvania is also known for the Kissing Tree, a white ash tree that is estimated to be nearly 280 years old – 35 years older than the university itself.
-In the 1940s and 1950s, the administration turned a blind eye to students kissing in public near the tree, at a time when it was frowned upon elsewhere on campus.
+Transylvania is also known for the Kissing Tree, a white ash tree estimated to be nearly 280 years old–35 years older than the university itself.
+In the 1940s and 1950s, the administration ignored students kissing in public near the tree when it was frowned upon elsewhere on campus.
 Today, with the rules on public displays of affection slackened, students refer to the tree as the Kissing Tree.
-In 2003 The Chronicle of Higher Education included the Kissing Tree among the most romantic places on college campuses in America, and it was mentioned in a Wall Street Journal article about romance on college campuses.
+In 2003, The Chronicle of Higher Education included the Kissing Tree among the most romantic places on college campuses in America and was mentioned in a Wall Street Journal article about romance on college campuses.

 Arts

-The campus, home to several Transylvania choirs and instrumental ensembles, also hosts several exhibitions in its Morlan Gallery that change by season.
+The campus, home to various Transylvania choirs and instrumental ensembles, also hosts several exhibitions in its Morlan Gallery that change by season.
 The gallery focuses on work produced in the past decade from worldwide viewpoints.
 Transylvania was honored with an international Gold Award for Transylvania Treasures, its publication dedicated to showcasing the rare and valuable items in Transylvania University's special collections and medical and science museum, and now is considered a treasure in its own right, concluding a prestigious national competition sponsored by the Council for Advancement and Support of Education.
 Transylvania's theatre department produces two to three stage productions every year.
 The Lucille C. Little Theater provides a performance space for theatre performances by students and professionals on campus.